CoderDennis/decorum/NOTES.md

 - [ ] Add the concept of generation size and re-sizing from StreamData?

-- [ ] Rename PRNG module to Random?
+- [ ] Rename Prng module to Random?
-I don’t love the name PRNG.
+I don’t love the name Prng.
 Maybe flatten the structure while keeping `random/0` and `hardcoded/1` constructor functions.

 - [ ] Add `property` and `check all` macros.
 Others?